-Reverse factoring may sound like (invoice) factoring, but the two are very different.
-Reverse factoring works by financing invoices for suppliers.
-This is downstream financing rather than upstream (financing customer invoices), as is done in factoring.
+A Quick Review of Invoice Factoring similar to invoice factoring, but the two are very different.
+Reverse factoring is the process of financing invoices for suppliers.
+This is downstream financing rather than upstream financing, aka financing customer invoices, as is done in factoring.
 For this reason, reverse factoring is also called supply chain factoring.

 Companies that want to factor their invoices must meet specific criteria, which varies across factors.
 Generally, the criteria include a certain monthly amount of revenue, creditworthiness of customers, the business must be B2B or B2G, and have a certain monthly dollar amount of invoices.

-The benefit of factoring is cash flow (the advance received by the factoring company).
-Now let's see how reverse factoring works.
+The benefit of factoring is cash flow, meaning the advance received by the factoring company.

-Reverse factoring, also called supply chain finance, works in the opposite direction of invoice factoring.
-Instead of a company factoring customer invoices, it factors supplier invoices.
+Reverse factoring, also called supply chain financing, works in the opposite direction of invoice factoring — Instead of a company factoring customer invoices, it factors supplier invoices.
 In doing so, the company is factoring part of the supply chain.
 Reverse factoring is an accounts payable solution.

 - The buyer is trying to extend terms with suppliers, so the suppliers are paid later.
 Extending terms is not something suppliers have an incentive to do.